Table of Contents

 The experiment Results page provides a high-level summary and a module for each metric attached to your experiment.
-We'll walk through the summary and modules below.
-You'll use them to check which variations are winning, losing, or inconclusive.
+We will walk through the summary and modules below.
+You will use them to take action based on the results of an experiment.

-Optimizely shows the number of unique visitors who've been bucketed into each variation.
+Optimizely shows the number of unique visitors bucketed into each variation.

-Below the summary, you'll see results for each metric that you added to your experiment.
+Below the summary, you will see the results for each metric that you added to your experiment.
 The primary metric is always at the top and expanded by default.
 Secondary metric results will be automatically collapsed.
 Select the arrow next to the secondary metric name to expand its results or select Expand all to view all secondary metric results.

 Conversion Rate or Conversions per Visitor: Under the Unique conversions view, Optimizely shows the conversion rate: the percentage of unique visitors in the variation who triggered the event.
-Under the Total conversions view, you'll see Conversions per Visitor: the average conversions per visitor, for visitors in the variation.
+Under the Total conversions view, you will see Conversions per Visitor: the average conversions per visitor for visitors in the variation.

-Improvement: For most experiments, Optimizely displays the relative improvement in conversion rate for the variation over the baseline as a percentage.
+Optimizely displays the relative improvement in conversion rate for the variation over the baseline as a percentage for most experiments.
 For example, if the baseline conversion rate is 5% and the variation conversion rate is 10%, the improvement for that variation is 100%.
-The only exception to this is any experiment where Stats Accelerator is turned on: these experiments show absolute improvement instead.

 Confidence interval: The confidence interval measures uncertainty around improvement.
-Stats Engine provides a range of values where the conversion rate for a particular experience actually lies.
-It starts out wide -- as Stats Engine collects more data, the interval narrows to show that certainty is increasing.
+Stats Engine provides a range of values where the conversion rate for a particular experience lies.
+It starts wide, and as Stats Engine collects more data, the interval narrows to show that certainty is increasing.